vengi-voxel/vengi/docs/voxconvert/Usage.md

 You can convert to a different palette with this command.
 The closest possible color will be chosen for each color from the source file palette to the specified palette.

+If something isn't working as you expected it to work, it might be an option to activate the debug logging.
+But the output can be a bit overwhelming.
+See the [configuration](../Configuration.md) logging section about more details.

 ## The order of execution is:

 * filter